RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 If the plugin is not working as expected, make sure that your OpenAI API key is valid and that the 'Enable OpenAI Moderation' checkbox is checked in the plugin settings.

-## Contributing
+## Support and Contributions

-If you would like to contribute to the development of this plugin, feel free to submit a pull request or create an issue in the GitHub repository.
+While we are thrilled to receive your pull requests and issue reports, please note that we cannot guarantee support or address all feedback.
+Our team will prioritize security-related reports, as outlined in our security policy.
+We appreciate your understanding, and we encourage you to contribute to the ongoing improvement of this plugin.

+Thank you for using and supporting our plugin!

 ## License